jersobh/zfs-resty/README.md

 #### Endpoints

 ##### /auth
+Authentication endpoint.
+Returns a token to be used on Authorization header.
 method: **POST**
 params:
  - username: system username
  - password: user's password

 ##### /create-pool
+Create a zfs pool
 method: **POST**
 params:
  - name: Pool name

 ##### /delete-pool
+Delete a pool
 method: **POST**
 params:
  - name: Pool name

 ##### /status

 method: **GET**

 ##### /io-status
 method: **GET**

 ##### /add-disk
+Add a new disk to pool
 method: **POST**
 params:
  - pool: Pool name
  - device: device path eg.: /dev/sdx

 ##### /add-spare-disk
+Add a spare disk that will be used in place of a corrupted disk
 method: **POST**
 params:
  - pool: Pool name